 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of computer systems analysts is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
+Employment of computer systems analysts is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations.

 Most computer systems analysts have a bachelor’s degree in a computer-related field.
 Because these analysts also are heavily involved in the business side of a company, it may be helpful to take business courses or major in management information systems.